sudeepanigrahy/netmkiko_paramiko/sitewide_vlan_audit/readme.txt

+Below are the 13 columns of data that will be created when the testmain.py is run:

 1-'Spanning-tree Root' : 'yes' if all vlans have primary uplink as root port, otherwise 'no' 2-'AS-Used VLANs' : list of vlans used by all access ports 3-'AS-Configured VLANs' : list of all vlans configured on the switch